Clifford Durr: Government service

 Clifford had risen to a full partner in his law firm by 1927.
 His income was such that he was little affected by the onset of the Great Depression in 1929.
-As economic conditions worsened, both Clifford and Virginia were becoming more aware of the inequality and injustice which characterized many responses to the collapse.
-It was this awareness that caused Clifford to unexpectedly leave the firm early in 1933.
-When members of the junior staff were laid off for financial reasons, Clifford suggested that the more senior members of the firm, including himself, take a pay cut in order to avoid future firings.
-This suggestion was not supported by the other senior staff.
+As economic conditions worsened, both Clifford and Virginia were becoming more aware of the inequality and the injustice that characterized many responses to the collapse.
+It was that awareness that caused Clifford to unexpectedly leave the firm early in 1933.

+When members of the junior staff were laid off for financial reasons, Clifford suggested that the more senior members of the firm, including himself, take a pay cut to avoid future firings.
+The suggestion was not supported by the other senior staff.
 Cliff thus found his continued association with the firm to be untenable.
-A few weeks after leaving this position, Cliff's brother-in-law, Black, then a Senator, asked him to come to Washington, D.C., to interview for a job with the Reconstruction Finance Corporation, the agency charged with recapitalizing banks and trusts.
-Durr took the job, becoming a dedicated New Dealer in the process.
-He resigned from that agency in 1941 after a series of disagreements with his superiors over their approval of agreements with defense contractors that allowed them to concentrate their monopoly position and derive windfall profits from war preparation efforts.
+A few weeks after leaving this position, Clifford's brother-in-law, Hugo Black, then a US Senator, asked him to come to Washington, DC, to interview for a job with the Reconstruction Finance Corporation, the agency charged with recapitalizing banks and trusts.
+Clifford took the job and became a dedicated New Dealer in the process.
+He resigned from that agency in 1941 after a series of disagreements with his superiors over their approval of agreements with defense contractors that allowed them to concentrate their monopoly position and to derive windfall profits from war preparation efforts.

-President Roosevelt then appointed Durr to the Federal Communications Commission, a politically sensitive position as FDR sought to counter the increasing power and concentration of broadcasters, many of whom were opponents of the New Deal.
-Durr supported FCC chairman James Lawrence Fly in defending the commission's program of regulation before the House Select Committee to Investigate the FCC, and unsuccessfully petitioned Speaker of the House Sam Rayburn to remove the committee's chairman, E. E. Cox, for conflict of interest.
+US President Franklin Roosevelt then appointed Durr to the Federal Communications Commission, a politically sensitive position as Roosevelt sought to counter the increasing power and concentration of broadcasters, many of whom were opponents of the New Deal.
+Durr supported FCC Chairman James Lawrence Fly in defending the Commission's program of regulation before the House Select Committee to Investigate the FCC, and he unsuccessfully petitioned Speaker of the House Sam Rayburn to remove the committee's chairman, E. E. Cox, for conflict of interest.
 Durr campaigned to set aside frequencies for educational programs and to sell them to more diverse applicants, some of whom were attacked for their leftist politics.

-In 1945, he was appointed the head of an FCC study to determine if radio broadcasters upheld their pledges to provide public service programs to which they found broadcasters were often plagued with excessive advertising and a very little educational programming.
-The resulting report, the Blue Book defined the guidelines of the FCC's regulatory authority over programming including the requirement of public service programs of local culture, education, and community affairs.
-Investigations of the FCC by the House Un-American Activities Committee and J. Edgar Hoover's FBI were then initiated in an attempt to find socialist ties.
+In 1945, he was appointed the head of an FCC study to determine if the radio broadcasters upheld their pledges to provide public service programs.
+It found that broadcasters were often plagued with excessive advertising and a very little educational programming.
+The resulting report, the Blue Book, defined the guidelines of the FCC's regulatory authority over programming, including the requirement of public service programs of local culture, education, and community affairs.
+Investigations of the FCC by the House Un-American Activities Committee and J. Edgar Hoover's Federal Bureau of Investiagtion were then initiated in an attempt to find socialist ties.